Least Favorite Song

 4. “My Humps,” Black Eyed Peas.
 Well this is a given, considering this entire blog is based on my hatred for this song.
 This really is the worst song ever, but there are others that I hate more.
 Like…

 3. “Cotton Eye Joe,” Rednex.
 I have to hope that the Swedes did this with their tongues firmly planted in their cheeks, wondering if something so stupid could become a hit in the land of Bush.
-Combine two equally annoying genres – bluegrass and electronica – and you come up with a hot mess.
+Combine two opposing genres – bluegrass and electronica – and you come up with a hot mess.
 But apparently, we aren’t as stupid as they thought – it only reached No. 20 on the Hot 100.

 2. “God Bless the USA,” Lee Greenwood.
 This song is so manipulative, designed solely to evoke some swell of pride and patriotism as only country music can do, apparently.
 Why is that a bad thing?
 Because patriotism goes much deeper than that.
 He manages to touch everything that right-wingers love – God, soldiers, freedom, the flag – with the subtlety of an assault weapon.